 (1) A person must not, for the purposes of this Act, state anything the person knows is false or misleading in a material particular.
+Maximum penalty-200 penalty units.

 (2) It is enough for a complaint against a person for an offence against subsection (1) to state that the statement made was false or misleading to the person's knowledge.